kshinoz98/CircuitPython/README.md

 ### Description & Code

 Using a LCD and Temperature sensor, display a message based on the temperature of the room.
+The learning target of this assignment was to learn how to use a Temperature sensor, and also deal with the problem of the LCD breaking the Metro.

 ```python
 import board   #[Lines 1-8] Importing all Neccessary libraries to communicate with LCD